zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 and to be able to easily answer requests from Zowe adopters about compliance with the respective best practices frameworks.

 ### Hashtags explanation

+TODO: Move following out of the policies to a separate reference file
 ```
+#KEEP - Keep in the policy
+#DISCARD - remove from the policy

 #MANDATORY - mandatory requirement.
 Implies it is measureable and enforceable.
 #OPTIONAL - the requirement is not mandatory.
+#PROCESS - reference to process which helps to meet the requirement
+#PRACTICE - rather a recommended good practice than a requirement
+#GUIDELINE-ABC - reference to a guideline which helps to meet given requirement

 #MEASURABLE - it is possible to validate that the requiorement was met
-#ENFORCEABLE - Zowe has the right and power to enforce fulfilment of the gicen requirement
+#ENFORCEABLE - Zowe (TSC) has the right and the power to enforce fulfilment of the given requirement
-#DOCUMENT-IT - must be documented in detail on the project/produt pages
+#DOCUMENTED - the requirement fulfilment must be documented in detail on the project/produt pages
-#EVIDENCE - evidence about how was a requirement met is required to be published and public
+#EVIDENCE - evidence about how was a requirement was met is required to be published and be public

-#TOO-BROAD - definition is too broa/general. in consequence the requirement is hard to measure and enforce
+#TOO-BROAD - definition is too general.
+Rework it or the requirement is hard to measure and enforce
 #TOO-DETAILED - definition is too dtailed to the extend that it could be confusing or misleading
-#PRACTICE - rather a good practice than requirement
-#PROCESS - reference to process which helps to meet the requirement
-#GUIDELINE-ABC - reference to a guideline which helps to meet given requirement
-#NOT-APPLICABLE
-#HARD-TO-PROVE
+#NOT-APPLICABLE - Not suitable for this policy.
+Consider cases when it might be applicable.
+#HARD-TO-PROVE - Good wish but can't be measured (the oposite to #MEASURABLE)
 ```

 >Common definitions:
->
 > 1. Contributors' types and policy applicability
 > There are basically two kinds of Zowe contributors.
 > - individuals contributing to one or multiple Zowe sub-projects/components